TrHieu01/Soduku_solver/README.md

 # Sodoku_solver
 -This is my mini project to solve Sodoku game

--You can you file #source_code.py to sovle  and use file #solve.py to solve the Sodoku
+-You can use file #source_code.py to sovle  and use file #solve.py to solve the Sodoku

 -I also create some cases in file #test_case